LAUREN J. YOUNG

 YOUR CART

-An Asian American woman with black rimmed glasses and headphone smiles next to a desk filled with tapes and CDsLauren working with archival audio at public radio's Science Friday.
+An Asian American woman with black rimmed glasses and headphone smiles next to a desk filled with tapes and CDsWorking with archival audio at public radio's Science Friday.

-Greetings!
-I'm Lauren, a science and technology journalist, multimedia producer, and editor.
-Currently, I am an associate editor for Popular Science.
-Previously, I was a digital producer and reporter for more than four years at the public radio show, Science Friday.
-I live in New York, but am a native of the heart of California—the San Joaquin Valley.
-I studied biology and minored in English before earning a master's in science journalism.
+I'm Lauren, a science journalist, multimedia producer, and editor.
+Currently, I am an associate editor covering health and medicine for Scientific American.
+Before joining Scientific American, I was an associate editor for Popular Science and a producer and reporter at the public radio show, Science Friday.
+I got my bachelor's degree in biology and minored in English before earning a master's in science journalism.

 a golden sun highlights the hazy air over a dry field